What is the Form 1095-C

 The 1095 is not like a W-2 that every employee receives.
-1095’s will only go to employees who worked in a benefits-eligible status in 2017, and therefore were eligible to enroll in the University’s health plan.
+1095’s will only go to employees who worked in a benefits-eligible status during the tax year, and therefore were eligible to enroll in the University’s health plan.
 That means employees who were not eligible for benefits – such as student employees, temporary employees, and part-time employees working less than 50% time – will not receive a 1095.

 When will I get my 1095?

-You must receive your 1095 form by March 2, 2018.
-This is an extended deadline date per the IRS (original deadline was January 31).
-We expect 1095’s to be mailed by mid or end of February.
+You must receive your 2018 1095 form by March 4, 2019.
+This is an extended deadline date per the IRS.
+We expect 1095’s to be mailed by the end of February.
 All University of Arkansas campuses are using a third party vendor, SOVOS, to produce and mail these forms.
-If you do not receive your form by March 2, please contact the UAMS Office of Human Resources at (501) 686-5650.
+If you do not receive your form by March 4, please contact the UAMS Office of Human Resources at (501) 686-5650.

 What information is on the 1095?

 - Part 1 reports information about you and UAMS.